Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2018-04-07-Syntactic_and_Semantic_set.md

 After I finished this job, I think that has error on syntactic qeustions, Later I have to fix this data of syntactic question to Korean Language.

+Another problem is unigram in english is tuned into bigram or trigram in Korean after tranlating as follows:

+Georgetown -> 조지 타운

+Later I will resolve it.

 # Reference

  - [Python package googletrans 2.2.0](https://pypi.python.org/pypi/googletrans)